LOS ANGELES COUNTY

 There was no gas, electricity, or indoor plumbing available.
 Water flowed in across the dunes through a pipe that frequently broke.

 Families would come from Pasadena and Los Angeles on the train or trolley and a real estate agent would greet them as they stepped off.

 The area was promoted as a place to vacation, although some people stayed year-round.
 By the time of incorporation on December 7, 1912, there were approximately 600 permanent residents in Manhattan Beach.

 Manhattan Beach was actually built on sand.
 Walkways disappeared into the sand and small structures would slide.
 Sand dunes were 50 to 70 feet high, creating a major problem.
 Leveling them off became a long and laborious task.

 In the late 1920s, developers from Hawaii made a deal with the Kuhn Brothers Construction Company to supply Waikiki Beach with Manhattan Beach sand.
 The sand was loaded onto Santa Fe Railroad cars and transported to the harbor in San Pedro and then onto ships or barges.
 This process continued for almost 10 years, although Manhattan Beach is by no means flat.

 The area still has some sand dunes left, which are particularly obvious in the north end of Manhattan Beach where Sand Dune Park is located.
 So there’s no need to go all the way to Hawaii to walk on the same sand that’s right here in sunny Southern California.

-After World War II the desirability of the area for year-round living increased and a large number of people moved to Manhattan Beach as a result.
+After World War II, the desirability of the area for year-round living increased, and a large number of people moved to Manhattan Beach as a result.
 Servicemen visiting during the war returned to live there.
 The development of the defense industry brought many people to the South Bay to reside and work.
-As a result much of the land east of Sepulveda Blvd. was developed to house the influx of people.
+As a result, much of the land east of Sepulveda Boulevard was developed to house the influx of people.